-Complaints escalated to / about the Trust, CEO or Trustee
+Complaints escalated to/about the CAT, CEO or Foundation Director

-If a complaint is escalated to Emmaus Catholic Academy Trust "the trust" or if a complainant wishes to complain directly about the trust, then the complaint should be sent to the CEO to be investigated.
+If a complaint is escalated to Emmaus Catholic Academy Trust "the CAT" or if a complainant wishes to complain directly about the CAT, then the complaint should be sent to the CEO to be investigated.

-The CEO will write to the complainant acknowledging the complaint within 5 school days of the date that the written request was received.
-The acknowledgement will confirm that the complaint will now be investigated under Stage 2 of this Complaints Policy and will confirm the date for providing a response to the complainant.
+The CEO will write to the complainant acknowledging the complaint within 10 school days of the date that the written request was received.
+The acknowledgement will confirm that the complaint will now be investigated under the relevant Stage of this Complaints Policy and will confirm the date for providing a response to the complainant.

-Following the investigation, the CEO will write to the complainant confirming the outcome within 20 school days of the date that the letter was received.
-If this time limit cannot be met, the CEO will write to the Complainant within 20 school days of the date that the letter was received, explaining the reason for the delay and providing a revised date.
+Following the investigation, the CEO will write to the complainant confirming the outcome within 10 school days of the date that the letter was received.
+If this time limit cannot be met, the CEO will write to the Complainant within 5 school days of the date that the letter was received, explaining the reason for the delay and providing a revised date.

-If the complaint concerns the CEO or a Trustee, the complaint should be investigated by the Chair of the Trust Board.
+If the complaint concerns the CEO or a Foundation Director, the complaint should be investigated by the Chair of the Trust Board.
 If a formal complaint form is received about the Chair, the complaint will be referred to the Vice Chair for investigation